shanghungshih/ngs-main-wes/README.md

 - Phial: clinical FDA drug relevence annotation
 (based on autoOncotator, please see https://github.com/shanghungshih/autoOncotator)
 - ParaSNP: scoring variants in vcf, based on annovar annotation
+- CreatePONforMutect2: generate total vcf from normals of subproject patient
+- Mutect2_PONs: call variant using Mutect2 with PONs and gnomAD